mainframegremlin/nbde-tang-clevis/docs/bastion.md

 ## Part 3 — Dropbear SSH Fallback

 Dropbear is a lightweight SSH server that can run inside initramfs — the minimal Linux environment active before the root filesystem is mounted.
-If citadel is unreachable and clevis can't auto-unlock, bastion halts at the LUKS prompt.
+If Citadel is unreachable and clevis can't auto-unlock, Bastion halts at the LUKS prompt.
 Dropbear lets you SSH in on port 2222, type the passphrase, and finish the boot.

 ### Install